-Stable Diffusion prompt guide: Basics of prompt engineering, using Stable Diffusion
+Stable Diffusion prompt tutorial: Basics of prompt engineering for Stable Diffusion

 What is Prompt Engineering?

 Prompt engineering is a concept in artificial intelligence, particularly natural language processing (NLP).
 In prompt engineering, the description of the task is embedded in the input.
 The output of prompts might differ, regarding tool and model you choose.
 For example, different results you will get from different Stable Diffusion models.

 A raw prompt is a very basic description of what you want to generate.
 Most people start by using only raw prompts.
 It is a common mistake because these images tend to get random and chaotic.
 The results are OK but but we can do better :) As an example I generated a Tiger a skyscraper and a watch with stable diffusion.

 As you can see there is nothing special about these images, it could be a google image search as well :)